 In general, Robo Advisor fees are between a third and a quarter of what a typical human advisor would charge for the same service.
 However, the fees will differ from one service to the next, and it is also important to understand the differences.

-The minimum deposit amount of Robo Advisors will also differ from one service to the next.
-These deposit minimums can range anywhere from $0 to $100,000, and those differences obviously make some Robo Advisors more suitable for investors with larger amounts to invest, while some are better for those with lower balances.
+The minimum deposit amount of Robo Advisors will also differ from one service to the next, and could be a big factor in deciding which is the best Robo Advisor for you.
+These deposit minimums can range anywhere from $0 to $100,000, and those differences obviously make some Robo Advisors more suitable for investors with larger amounts to invest, while some are better for those with lower minimum deposits.

 In terms of flexibility, the best Robo Advisors can be split into three main categories.
-But which among is best for you?
+But which among them is best for you?
 The answer will depend entirely on what you want in a Robo Advisor.
+Let’s dig a little deeper:

 Examples include: Motif Investing